Columbus (2017 film): Architecture

 Among the famous Modernist buildings that feature in the film are the First Christian Church by Eliel Saarinen, the Irwin Union Bank, Miller House, and North Christian Church by Eliel's son Eero Saarinen, and the Cleo Rogers Memorial Library by I. M. Pei.
-For more information see Columbus, Indiana.

 Kogonada visited Columbus on holiday.
 Inspired by the city's architecture, he stated that he "deeply wanted it to be a part of the first film I made".
 He describes the buildings there as having "an extraordinary premise for drama" and that the architecture of which forms the common ground between Jin and Casey when they are first introduced.

 Soundtrack

-Kogonada sought out Hammock to create the soundtrack for Columbus after reading an interview with the band, claiming "they were talking about the relationship between absence and presence in their music – which was a mind-blowing moment – and I thought, ‘They have to be the music for this film.’"
+Kogonada sought out Hammock to create the soundtrack for Columbus after reading an interview with the band, claiming "they were talking about the relationship between absence and presence in their music – which was a mind-blowing moment – and I thought, 'They have to be the music for this film.'"

-Track listing

 Release

-The film premiered at the 2017 Sundance Film Festival on January 22, 2017.
-The film was released on August 4, 2017, by the Sundance Institute The film was later released in the United Kingdom and Ireland, on October 5, 2018.
+Columbus premiered at the Sundance Film Festival on January 22, 2017.
+The film was released in select theaters in the United States on August 4, 2017, by the Sundance Institute.
+It was later released in the United Kingdom and Ireland on October 5, 2018.

+It was screened at the 28th Busan International Film Festival as part of "Korean American Special Exhibition: Korean Diaspora" on October 5, 2023.

+Reception

 Box office

-Columbus had a domestic opening weekend gross of $28,800 from two theaters, one located in New York City and the other located in Los Angeles, averaging $14,400 per theater.
+Columbus had a domestic opening weekend gross of $28,800 from two theaters, one located in New York City and the other in Los Angeles, averaging $14,400 per theater.
 In its second weekend of release, Columbus grossed $44,460 from seven theaters, averaging $6,351 per theater.
 In its third weekend of release, Columbus grossed $44,450 from twelve theaters, averaging $3,705 per theater.

 In Columbus, Indiana, the setting of the film, Columbus sold a record breaking 8,953 tickets over the course of a six-week local run playing at the "YES Cinema".
 The previous record holder was The King's Speech with 3,700 tickets sold over a nine-week run.

 Internationally, the film grossed $75,970 following release; $13,824 gross total in Portugal; $6,671 gross total in the United Kingdom; $55,475 gross total in South Korea.